bugl

 Override Global Variable With Local Variable

-From the previous page we have learned that global variables can be accessed through the entire document, while local variables can be used only inside the selector where it is declared.
+from the earlier example we have learned that global variables can be accessed through the entire document, while local variables can be used only inside the selector where it is declared.

 Sometimes we want the variables to change only in a specific section of the page.